urvishthakker15/leadgen-app/README.md

 ## Assumptions

 1. **Email Client**: The program currenlty assumes the email client used in smtp is a gmail based client.
+2. **PDF size restrictions**: The program assumes there is no file size limitation (In reality we would like to restrict that).
+3. **Scalability and deployment**: The current implementation is does not account for scalability and production deployment usecase in terms of optimising database queries, calls, etc.

 ## Instructions